What To Do About the Muskrat?

 The muskrat inhabits stagnant bodies of water, of which it likes the specific characteristics.
 The goal will be to remove these characteristics as much as possible.

 Start by reducing their food source: if possible, eliminate cattails, sedges and phragmites.
 Try using one of our aquatic tools to make the job easier.
-For larger areas, consider using the Motorized Weedsickle, which can cut a 4-ft wide, 12-ft deep path of aquatic weeds in one pass.
 For a public water body, it is best to get approval before removing these aquatic plants.
-If the plants are present in a localized area, you can prune them and then install a benthic barrier.
-A benthic barrier is an aquatic PVC fabric that allows gas exchange while blocking light, preventing the growth of unwanted plants.
-The application of an aquatic dye that blocks some of the light available for plant regrowth will support the effect of the Aquascreen.
+If the plants are present in a localized area, you can prune them and then install a benthic barrier such a Lake Bottom Blanket available in our online shop.
+A benthic barrier is an aquatic PVC fabric installed at the bottom of the water that allows gas exchange while blocking light, preventing the growth of unwanted plants.
+The application of an aquatic dye that blocks some of the light available for plant regrowth will support the effect of the aquatic barrier.

 Also consider adding an aeration system to your pond.
 Muskrats prefer calm water with little water circulation.
 While being very beneficial to your water body in general, aeration will provide vertical water circulation that can be annoying for muskrats.
 This is why a linear diffuser such as Bubble Tubing® is very popular for irrigation bassins and ponds: aeration is distributed all along the pond, and not only in a localized area, as would be the case with a diffuser disc.
 Aeration also helps to reduce the amount of silt present at the bottom of the pond because good aeration provides the necessary oxygen to the bacterial community that carries out the organic decomposition of the muck.
 This muck is very nutritious for plants when not totally oxidized.
 It is therefore important to control the accumulation of mud and even to make regular bioaugmentation treatments with a beneficial and natural bacterial product.